valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.13 =
-* Remove almost all messages from the Theme Check plugin.
+* Removed almost all of the Theme Check nag messages when in 'ot_theme_mode'.

 = 2.0.12 =
 * Added additional filters to the array that builds the Theme Option UI.